PTEN c.493_496del, p.Gly165Ter

 BP2 (Not Applied) Strength Modified

-According to VCEP guidelines, the rule for BP2 is: "Supporting: Observed in trans with a pathogenic PTEN variant OR multiple observations in cis."
-The evidence for this variant shows: no such observations.
+According to VCEP guidelines, the rule for BP2 is: "Supporting Strength: Observed in trans with a pathogenic or likely pathogenic PTEN variant OR at least three observations in cis."
+The evidence for this variant shows: no cis/trans phase data with another PTEN variant are available.
 Therefore, this criterion is not applied.

 BP3